Anti-money-laundering body puts UAE on global 'gray' list

 While praising the UAE's “significant progress,” the body known as FATF said more needed to be done.
 Already, the UAE has established a corporate registry and signed extradition agreements with other nations.

-However, the UAE long has been known as been known as a place where bags of cash, diamonds, gold and other valuables can be moved into and through.
+However, the UAE long has been known as a place where bags of cash, diamonds, gold and other valuables can be moved into and through.
 In recent years, the State Department had described “bulk cash smuggling" as "a significant problem” in the Emirates.

 A 2018 report by the Washington-based Center for Advanced Defense Studies, relying on leaked Dubai property data, found that war profiteers, terror financiers and drug traffickers sanctioned by the U.S. had used the city-state's boom-and-bust real estate market as a safe haven for their money.